abramadams/dao/README.md

 			   )
 	");
 	// newID2 would also contain the record's new PK value
-	//This is true for insert and replace statements only.
+	// This is true for insert and replace statements only.

+	// You can also use $queryParam()$, which will be evaluated at runtime (as aposed to compile time)
+	// This is helpful if your SQL is persisted in storage and later read and executed.

 	// Return all records in a table users = dao.read( "users" );